Private Health Insurance, is it worth it?

 And what isn’t covered…?

-- Pre-existing medical conditions (although some will offer cover if you’ve had no symptoms or treatment for at least 2 years)
+Pre-existing medical conditions (although some will offer cover if you’ve had no symptoms or treatment for at least 2 years)

 Conditions such as pregnancy, transplants, drug abuse etc (this varies by insurer)

 You’ll be unsurprised to learn that more comprehensive health insurance is going to cost you more – but obviously you’ll be getting more bang for your buck.

 This will generally cover the cost of your treatment, surgery, medication and accommodation – but nothing diagnostic such as scans or consultations.

 This type of cover is known as treatment and limited diagnostic cover and does what it says on the tin – covers your treatment and some limited diagnostics.

 The most comprehensive and therefore most expensive type of health insurance is treatment and full diagnostic cover.

-Regardless of which policy you decide on, is it worth the money?
+So, regardless of which policy you decide on, is it worth the money?

 Is Private Health Insurance Good Value For Money?

 Another big draw for people is the possibility of having access to treatments and medication that isn’t available on the NHS.

 Really the best way to decide if private health insurance is worth it to you is to decide what you would be prepared to pay for the benefits offered and then get some quotes to see if they match up.

-Which Is The Best Policy?
+Which Is The Best Health Insurance Policy?

 Also, you need to decide on the type of cover you want (basic, intermediate or comprehensive), and then choose the level of excess you are willing to pay; the lower the excess the higher the premium will be.

 But that’s not all – you’ll also have to choose whether you want a fully underwritten policy, or a moratorium policy.

-A Fully Underwritten Policy
+What Is A Fully Underwritten Health Insurance Policy?